Customer Agreement

 (b) an incompatibility between that software and any other system, network, application, program, hardware or software not specified as compatible in the relevant Specification;

-“Deliverables” means deliverables identified in a Statement of Work, which may be Consultancy Deliverables under Clause 4 or Development Deliverables under Clause 5;
+“Deliverables” means any and all deliverables that BSITC has an obligation to deliver to the Customer under a Statement of Work, being either Consultancy Deliverables under Clause 4 or Development Deliverables under Clause 5;

 “Effective Date” means the date of execution of the first Statement of Work (or such other date as the parties may agree in writing);